Sténographe au Canada | CliquezJustice.ca Skip to main content

 Excellent written communication skills

-Court Reporters must have excellent written communication skills in order to produce accurate, high quality transcripts.
+Court reporters must have excellent written communication skills in order to produce accurate, high quality transcripts.

-These are just some examples of the skills you would need to be a Court Reporter.
-Qualities like being disciplined, thorough and independent would also help you become an excellent Court Reporter.
+These are just some examples of the skills you would need to be a court reporter.
+Qualities like being disciplined, thorough and independent would also help you become an excellent court reporter.